-Patients receive cediranib maleate orally (PO) once daily (QD) for 3-4 days and then undergo biopsy.
-After biopsy, patients continue to receive cediranib maleate PO QD and begin olaparib PO twice daily (BID) beginning on the day after the post-dose biopsy (days 4-7) or by day 8 of course 1 (biopsy cohorts-NSCLC and TNBC) or day 4 of course 1 (non-biopsy cohorts-PDAC and SCLC).
+Patients receive cediranib maleate orally (PO) once daily (QD) on day 1.
+Patients undergoing FMISO scan also receive olaparib PO twice daily (BID) beginning the day after the second FMISO scan and the rest of the patients receive olaparib PO BID beginning day 4 of course 1.
 Courses repeat every 28 days (35 days for course 1) in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 4 weeks and then every 4 weeks thereafter.

 You can join if…